Gustavolando/otJustForFun/README.md

 ## Just For Fun

-A nice Navigation Menu with CSS Effects.
+A cool animation using GreenSock with some CSS Effects.

 I practiced here with [Green Sock](https://greensock.com/get-started/) CDN to perform a simple but nice animation, also coded a few gradients, cool color composition and a bit of JS.